CrowdHailer/gen_browser/README.md

 To tackle this problem a standard message container could be provided, it might include a standard format for sender, and perhaps tracing.
 Such a standard format could easily be built on top of this library.

+### Client outbound queue

+The client is able to handle network interuptions on the receive side.
+However if sending during a network interuption then the send will fail.

+Messages could be automatically retried in case of 5xx response (but not 4xx), This would require knowledge about the idempotency of the message in question.
+`dispatch(address, message, retry)` where retry is true/false or function taking error.

+### Ordering between two clients

+The order of messages in the server mailbox is kept when streaming these to the client.
+This does not guarantee ordering of messages sent from a client to a server process.
+There is no correlation between requests sent.

+The client could queue messages and only process the next once it has received an ack that the first is in the mailbox.
+This does not need to be inefficient as it could send a list of messages in the case that it has multiple messages in the queue.

+Simply queuing before sending would not guarantee order, the HTTP handling process on the backend would be different for each process.

+### Addresses are large

+Address encoding just makes use of `:erlang.term_to_binary` + `Base.url_encode64`.
+With the addition of signing this makes for very large address strings.

+If the encode function knew about all possible things that could be encoded then encoding could be super effiecient.
+Say a single byte for which module will following bytes just handled by that module.

+This would need some top level information about what spec the address was created with, once things are sent to the client they can survive redeploys.

+Connection would need to communicate that spec version `/mailbox/?spec=v1.1` The secret for signing could be the spec id, however that probably just increases the risk of leaking the secret.

+### Every event involves a signature

+As it stands every event involves calculating a digest.
+It is probably safe to sign just the mailbox_id and append the count number to the signed mailbox_id.
+Currently the count number is appended to the mailbox_id and that combined cursor signed

 ### GenCall